ndd21/PHYS281/docs/gravity.md

 program written in Fortran (a compiled language).
-Nevertheless, you can take steps to speed up your program: where possible "vectorise" by applying operations to whole NumPy arrays rather than looping over Cartesian directions and particles (e.g., when updating positions and velocities); exploit Newton's third law to halve the number of force calculations; and pull common factors out of sums to reduce the number of operations.
+Nevertheless, you can take steps to speed up your program: where possible "vectorise" by applying operations to whole NumPy arrays rather than looping over Cartesian directions and/or particles (e.g., when updating positions and velocities); exploit Newton's third law to halve the number of force calculations; and pull common factors out of sums to reduce the number of operations.
 For bottlenecks such as the calculation of forces and